Metzad

 Metzad (מיצד), also known as Asfar (אַסְפָר), is an Israeli settlement organised as a community settlement in the Gush Etzion settlement bloc in the West Bank.
 Established as by ultra-orthodox Jews in 1984, it is located south of Bethlehem in the eastern Judean Mountains, 14.5 km from the Green Line, outside the Separation Barrier.
 In January 2022 its population was 1110, up 35% from five years earlier.
 It falls under the municipal jurisdiction of the Gush Etzion Regional Council.

+The international community considers Israeli settlements in the West Bank illegal under international law, but the Israeli government disputes this.